Deutsch: Spannung / Español: Tensión / Português: Tensão / Français: Tension / Italiano: Tensione /

 Related Articles to the term 'Tension'

-Burden in the context of quality management refers to the load or strain imposed on resources, processes, . . .
+Traction in the quality management context refers to the effectiveness and progress of a quality improvement . . .
 Read More